 Summa Cum Laude | 3.90–4.00 |

-First Honor Graduates have maintained a perfect 4.0 cumulative grade point average on all work attempted at the University of Georgia as well as all college-level transfer work attempted prior to or following enrollment at the University of Georgia.
+First Honor Graduates have maintained a perfect 4.0 cumulative grade point average on all work attempted at the University of Georgia as well as all college-level transfer work attempted prior to or following enrollment at the University.
 These students are celebrated for their high standards of academic excellence and their outstanding achievements.
-Their regalia includes a fourragère, a braided cord worn on the shoulder.
+Their regalia includes a fourragère, a braided cord, worn on the shoulder.

 Keepsakes